Congress of the Republic of Guatemala: History

 Guatemala had a bicameral legislature in the 1845 constitution.
-It was replaced with unicameral Chamber of Representatives (Cámara de Representantes), which was reformulated as National Assembly (Asamblea Nacional) in 1879, which was replaced by Congress of the Republic in 1945.
+It was replaced with the unicameral Chamber of Representatives (Cámara de Representantes), which was in turn reformulated as the National Assembly (Asamblea Nacional) in 1879, then the Congress of the Republic in 1945.

 Political culture

 It is not uncommon for deputies to change parties during the legislature's term or to secede from a party and create a new party or congressional block.

 Building

-The Congress of the Republic Guatemala is located in the National Palace in Guatemala city.
+The Congress of the Republic Guatemala is located in the Legislative Palace in Guatemala city.

 During the protests against the budget for 2021 on 21 November 2020, protestors entered the building and set parts of it on fire.